 Replacement units might include the SEER rating on a building permit, sales slip, or other documentation.
 If you know the year, make and model of your unit, you can also contact the manufacturer directly.

-If you live in Jacksonville and are looking for the best SEER-rated HVAC system for your home, Air Waves Heating and Cooling is here to help.
+If you live in Jacksonville and are looking for the best SEER-rated HVAC system for your home, Air Waves Heating & Cooling LLC is here to help.
 Our experienced staff are constantly watching the changes and evolution in HVAC technology.
 We can help you break down the differences in each unit and SEER rating and how they might benefit your home.

 Being a local business, it’s important to us that our clients receive an honest and custom assessment for SEER ratings.
 It’s better to have a rating that fits your home and lifestyle than spend extra you don’t need to spend.